Please fill in the form below.

 Transport and connectivity have undoubtedly contributed to the increase in trade within the region and the growth of economy.
 Swindon sits on what is known as the M4 corridor; an area of land that spreads between London and South Wales featuring a number of important cities and towns that are interconnected by the M4 motorway.
 As part of the M4 corridor, Swindon is connected to London, Swansea, Bath, Cardiff, Bristol and Reading to name just a few.

 Alongside the M4 corridor, connectivity to and from Swindon is bolstered considerably by the Great Western Main Line.
 A line running between London Paddington and Bristol Temple Meads connects Swindon with surrounding towns.
-The Great Western Main Line Electrification Programme, scheduled to complete by 2018, will decrease commuting-time between Swindon and London to just over 40 minutes.The electrification of the rail-line will also lead to the increase of house prices in the area.
+The Great Western Main Line Electrification Programme, scheduled to be in service in 2019, will decrease commuting-time between Swindon and London to just over 40 minutes.The electrification of the rail-line will also lead to the increase of house prices in the area.